cerebralideas/todomvc-client-vue-composed/README.md

 In most Vue applications, you see VueX for state management, Vue Router for routing, Vue Axios for AJAX ... by the end of the project, every functional concern of your app is based on Vue.
 This makes the initial part of the application development process fast, but it can severely limit your ability to evolve the application to change over time.

 What do you do if the next "best" library comes out, and it's incompatible with Vue?
 That's why I'm experimenting with architectural composition.
 Each functional concern is solved with an agnostic, composable library.
-I call this a heavily-composed, application architecture.
+I'll refer to this as a heavily-composed, Vue architecture.

 ## Progress